Project-Platypus/Rhodium/README.md

   7. Test

-    * Back in Eclipse, run some of the examples
+    * Within Eclipse, run some of the examples
     * E.g., Find PRIM > example.py.
 Right-click and select Run As > Python Run.